Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 To make this simpler to understand here's an explanation:

 * .CRT files: this contains the certificate, not containing a key.
-* .KEY files: this contains the key for the certificate only
+* .KEY files: this contains the private key for the certificate only
-* .PEM files: this either has a certificate only or both.\
+* .PEM files: this either has a certificate only or both, the certificate and the private key.\
   It is important to use a pem file with both in this tutorial
 * .EXT files: in this file you can define alternative DNS names and other options
 * .CSR file: this is a signing request file, it is needed for the creation of the certificate.